 The tiny Village of Kersey, with its ford, is just a leisurely drive down the river valley from Lavenham.
-You discover enchanting little villages like Brent Eleigh home to The Cock pub, one of the smallest pub I have ever come across – just one table, but great atmosphere.
+You discover lovely little villages like Brent Eleigh home to The Cock pub, one of the smallest pubs I have ever come across – just one table, but great atmosphere.
 Monk Eleigh, Chelsworth, Kettlebaston and Bildeston

 Supermarkets and shops are all in the Village.

-The area immortalised by England’s renowned Landscape Painter; John Constable and known as ‘Constable Country’ is right beside us.
+The area immortalised by England’s renowned Landscape Painter; John Constable and known as ‘Constable Country’ is also close by.

-There are many great country pubs, some special Gastro pubs like The Crown Inn at Stoke-by-Nayland and some high quality restaurants like The Great House or The Swan in Lavenham.
+There are many great country pubs, some special like The Crown Inn at Stoke-by-Nayland and some high quality restaurants like The Great House or The Swan in Lavenham.